Russian and East European Studies

 - RUSS 253, Masterpieces of Russian Literature II

 - RUSS 254, Novels of Tolstoy and Dostoevsky

 - RUSS 327, The Danube in Literature and Film

 - RUSS 333, The Living Dead in Literature

 - HIST 264, Eastern Europe Since 1914

-Students who plan to focus on Russia and the former Soviet Union should take RUSS 110, First-Year Russian I, and RUSS 120, First-Year Russian II, as freshmen or RUSS 125, Intensive Elementary Russian, and RUSS 145, Intensive Intermediate Russian, as sophomores.
+Students who plan to focus on Russia and the former Soviet Union should take RUSS 110 and RUSS 120, or RUSS 125 as first-year students and RUSS 145 as sophomores.
 Those specializing in Eastern Europe should take introductory Czech, Polish, Romanian, Bosnian-Croatian-Serbian, or Ukrainian as early as possible.
 Students interested in taking another Eastern European language should contact the director of undergraduate studies (DUS) regarding availability.

 Every major takes at least one course in Russian or East European history and at least one in a social science.
 Majors are encouraged to study in Russia and Eastern Europe, and they should consult the DUS in the fall about programs for study abroad.
 See the Center for Language Study Website for information about placement examinations.